 Dining style: Group Meals

 Drinks included: Yes, except premium brands.
 Most spirits are available including vodka, whisky and gin.
 Beers, wine, water (bottled or filtered borehole water), soft drinks, tea, coffee, hot chocolate are readily available throughout the day.

 Further dining info: No – food and drink not recommended in tents as the camp feels that they don't want to encourage any of the wildlife to enter the tents.

-> Photographic: Standing high above the Boteti River, Meno A Kwena has a cool and well-situated hide which makes a good spot for keen photographers to take unobtrusive pictures of busy wildlife scenes.See more ideas for Photographic in Botswana
+Photography holidays: Standing high above the Boteti River, Meno A Kwena has a cool and well-situated hide which makes a good spot for keen photographers to take unobtrusive pictures of busy wildlife scenes.See more ideas for Photography holidays in Botswana

-> Attitude towards children: Generally the camp accepts children of 8 years and older.
+Attitude towards children: Generally the camp accepts children of 8 years and older.